ttoomas/car-web-scraper/README.md

 # Car Web Scraper

-## Small project about scraping data about cars from car bazar and store it to the database
+## Small project about scraping car data from car bazar and store it to the database

 ---